 Link: The Holy Spirit stays with us today even if we can’t see it.

-10 Hallelujah – This building memory game has each person say a number then an action.
+This building memory game has each person say a number, then an action.
 Eg. First person “1 clap,” second person “1 clap, 2 jump,” third person “1 clap, 2 jump, 3 spin,” and so on until you get to 10 and shout “hallelujah” and reset

 Link: Waiting for the Holy Spirit.

-Take aim – for this game you’ll need some small pieces of paper, a fan and a tub of some kind.
+For this game, you’ll need some small pieces of paper, a fan, and a tub of some kind.
 The challenge is to get the small pieces of paper across a gap into the tub.
-Once the child works out a way of doing this introduce the fan.
+Once the child works out a way of doing this, introduce the fan.
 Talk about the effect the fan, and the wind it produced, had on the outcome.